Stirring it up:

 This Oatcake recipe has been adapted from a cookbook titled The Art of Scottish-American Cooking by Kay Shaw Nelson.
 With ingredients found in North America, a little background to the recipe and easy to follow directions, Scottish food lovers will find this cookbook not only filled with good recipes, but an interesting read as well.

 Scottish Oatcakes are a staple in our household – being married to a Scot makes Oatcakes mandatory!
-My introduction to Oatcakes was on my first trip to Scotland where these crispy cracker-like Oatcakes were served at breakfast to be eaten with jam, honey or marmalade and often at lunch to go with a traditional Ploughman’s lunch of cheese, cold sliced meat such as ham or beef, pickled onion, and chutney.
+My introduction to Oatcakes was on my first trip to Scotland where these crispy cracker-like Oatcakes were served at breakfast to be eaten with jam, honey or marmalade.
+Often at lunch he accompany a traditional Ploughman’s lunch of cheese, cold sliced meat such as ham or beef, pickled onion, and chutney.
 Commercially made Oatcakes are crispier and thinner than those in this recipe and are also available as gluten free.

 So, pack some Oatcakes along with some excellent Cabot Seriously Sharp Cheddar cheese and you have a great snack.